 Unlike nerve cells, the remyelination speed is fast and a matter of minutes, independent of the growing age; accelerated myelination, as well as, increased myelin diameter is effective in a higher NCV (14).

-In this study, the authors observed an increased wave height in the ankle of subjects in the test group after intake of watery date extract, which can be due to an increased myelin sheath activity, though this increase is mostly owed to the increased axonal activity.
+In this study, the authors observed an increased wave height in the ankle of subjects in the test group after intake of watery date extract, which can be due to an increased myelin sheath activity.
+Although this increase is mostly owed to the increased axonal activity.

 The two latter findings are derived from the enhanced neural activity in the transmission of electrical signals from neurons to the muscle.
-An activity which is an agent of axonal diameter, which may change drastically in three weeks, being more related to increased myelin thickness or activity.
+An activity that is an agent of axonal diameter, which may change drastically in three weeks, is more related to increased myelin thickness or activity.

-The influence of myelin in signal transmission is realized through a number of major channels.
+The effect of myelin in signal transmission is realized through several major channels.
 The myelin sheath insulates the axon and inhibits current leakage out of the neural route and, thus, keeps signal strength from weakening.
 Further, there are the Nodes of Ranvier in the periodic gaps in the myelin, which act as springboards in transmitting the signals.
 Date extract compositions may also accelerate the ionic activity (12).

-The other activities of date palm fruit are effect on bile and fatty acids.
-In two studies establish that an extract made from date palm fruit acts as a co-agonist ligand for farnesoid X receptor (FXR), a nuclear receptor critical for maintaining bile acid, cholesterol, and triglyceride homeostasis (18–19).
-In other study shows that dates contain bioactive compounds which exert FXR-mediated regulatory effects that may contribute to the underlying molecular mechanism involved in the triglyceride-lowering action of dates.
+The other activities of date palm fruit are the effect on bile and fatty acids.
+In two studies establish that an extract made from date palm fruit acts as a co-agonist ligand for farnesoid X receptor (FXR), a critical nuclear receptor for maintaining bile acid, cholesterol, and triglyceride homeostasis (18–19).
+The other study shows that dates contain bioactive compounds which exert FXR-mediated regulatory effects that may contribute to the underlying molecular mechanism involved in the triglyceride-lowering action of dates.
 Additionally, this study identifies a new potential intestinally-mediated mechanism by which poorly-bioavailable polyphenols from dates could affect blood lipid levels without being absorbed systemically (20).

-Watery date extract can influence myelin repair and growth.
-Making up almost half of date sugar, fructose influences the creation of fat storage in prone areas, also, owing to the many fibers of the date, it can dispose of cholesterol (21).
+Watery date extract can affect myelin repair and growth.
+Making up almost half of date sugar, fructose affects the creation of fat storage in prone areas, also, owing to the many fibers of the date, it can dispose of cholesterol (21).
 Myelin can be one of these appropriate sites.
 It is a lipid tissue composed of components with rapid regenerative and rotating capabilities, in some cases, within a few minutes.
 It also may affect the ion transmission of the Nodes of Ranvier (13).

 The authors observed a significant increase in NCV in the control group far less than that of the test group.
 This increase is due to the growth of the myelin sheath, which is never-ending, though slows down after puberty.
 Increased NCV in the control group one month later is justifiable, as myelin synthesis is independent of age (14).

-In mild lesions of the peripheral nervous system, initial unpleasant pains are often observed, spontaneous or in response to non-painful sensory stimulation (13).
-We believe that this unpleasant feeling is induced by impaired transmission of neural signals.
-This can be treated using proper medications, which help improve the activity of the peripheral nervous system, both in the myelin sheath and the axon, and probably prevent the progress of such lesions (22).
+In mild lesions of the PNS, initial unpleasant pains are often observed spontaneously or in response to non-painful sensory stimulation (13).
+We believe that this unpleasant feeling is induced by the impaired transmission of neural signals.
+This can be treated using proper medications, which help improve the activity of the PNS, both in the myelin sheath and the axon, and probably prevent the progress of such lesions (22).

 Conclusion: The compositions of date extract accelerate electrical signal transmission.